 - The dollar amount past due you are on delinquent accounts and/or accounts sent to collections.

-The money that you owe to creditors and lenders accounts for 30% of your FICO score.
+The money that you owe to creditors and lenders accounts for at least 30% of your score.
 The decision makers who use credit scores want to get a sense of whether or not your spending habits are sustainable as well as the likelihood that your current debt burden will lead to serious problems with your finances in the future.

 The Amounts Owed component of your score is comprised of:

 - The number of accounts that you carry a balance on.